BhumitArora/Medi_MultiModal_RAG/README.md

    - Each embedding is indexed for later retrieval.

 4. **Vector DB Creation**
-   - FAISS is used for indexing the embeddings.
+   - Qdrant is used for indexing the embeddings.
    - Metadata is attached to each chunk for later retrieval.

 5. **Querying via RAG**